firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: Tue Jun  9 23:54:17 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun 10 00:27:14 UTC 2015.

 The ipset `feodo` has **103** entries, **103** unique IPs.